AlweDaNada/Atlantis-Advisor/README.md

 The project is compiled under Lazarus IDE v.3.8 with -dLAZ

-Based on Atlantis Advizor v.3.31.0
+Based on Atlantis Advisor v.3.31.0
 All changes under {$ifdef LAZ}